edoardob90/dayone-to-obsidian/README.md

 # Extra metadata fields can be added as well
 [metadata.extra]
-up = "A new metadata field named \"up\" will be added" note = '''
+up = "A new metadata field named \"up\" will be added"
+# Keys can only contain letters, numbers, underscores, and dashes
+# If you need whitespaces or other chars you must "quote them"
+"custom field with spaces" = "Another custom value"
+# Three single quotes can surround a multiline literal string
+note = '''
 This note field can be a
 multiline text.